-First, to try at least to remember about His existence, to perceive Him as our Goal, the Goal of only intellectual search, in the beginning.
+First, we should try, at least, to remember about His existence, to perceive Him as our Goal, the Goal of just our intellectual search at the beginning.

 Second, to strive to perfect ourselves for the sake of fulfilling His Will: (

-In particular, by helping others we perfect ourselves, because we learn under the guidance of God Love, Wisdom, and Power these three main aspects of Perfection.
+By helping others we perfect ourselves, because we learn, under the guidance of God, Love, Wisdom, and Power these three main aspects of Perfection.
 This process may be especially successful if we ask God to help us with our service and if we take heed of His advice and instructions, which may come to us in the form of Revelations, dreams, actions, and promptings given to us by Him through other people or books

 What should we do if we have no love for Him but want to have it?

 If one can neither see nor experience God, then it is hard to fall in love with Him, for many people it is even impossible to do so in the near future